Quick Answer

 - Valid UK Passport (required)

-- No visa required (stays up to 3 months)
+- No visa required for tourist visits

 - Return ticket required